lukejacksonn/blog/posts/oceanwind.md

 So what's the craic?
 Why are Tailwind setting such a high baseline here?
 Well, this is mainly down to the optimize through purgation approach that has been taken in the library design.
 To use all of Tailwind, first you need to generate all of Tailwind.
 By that I mean, for the class `bg-white` to work then the class `.bg-white { background: #fff; }` must be defined.
 Tailwind doesn't know what class names you are going to use ahead of time, so it has to assume you want to use them all, which means it has to generate every possible permutation of every directive and variant.

 When you start to work out about all the possible combinations of all class names and variants then you end up with some very big numbers.
 Imagine for example the `bg-` directive.
 It is suffixed by a color (like `white` in the example above) and there are 10 hues in the Tailwind base theme.
 Whatsmore there are 9 shades of each hue.
-So that means there are `10 * 9` rules that need to be generated in order to cover all possible permutations of the `bg-` directive.
+That means there are `10 * 9` rules that need to be generated in order to cover all possible permutations of the `bg-` directive.
 There are more directives like this (that accept a color after them), like `text-` and `border-` for example, which, by the same logic as `bg-` will require 90 rules each to be generated.
 Wowzer.

 If you are sat there thinking, well that isn't _so_ bad.
 Then lets talk about variants.
 Variants like `sm:` which essentially wraps a directive in a media query.
-So `sm:bg-white` translates to `@media (min-width: 640px) { .sm\:bg-white { background: white; } }`.
+So `sm:bg-white` translates to `@media (min-width: 640px) { .sm\:bg-white { background: white; } }` for example.
 There are 4 such responsive variants like this (`sm`, `md`, `lg`, `xl`).
 So you can probably see where this is going by now, this means that to cover all possible permutations of the `bg-` directive for example, we now need to generate `10 * 9 * 4` rules.
 That's 360 rules for one directive, then 360 more for `text-` and again for `border-` which is 1080 rules for 3 directives over 4 responsive variants!
 If this is starting to sound like a lot by now, wait until you hear about the pseudo variants like `:hover`, `:disabled`, `:active` etc. of which there are currently 16 documented.
 That's a bug number.

-For those not so mathematically inclined like myself, the result of such mega combinatory explosion becomes apparent when using the development build of Tailwind:
+For those **not so** mathematically inclined like myself, the result of such a mega combinatory explosion becomes apparent when using the development build of Tailwind:

 > Using the default configuration, the development build of Tailwind CSS is 2365.4kB uncompressed, 185.0kB minified and compressed with Gzip, and 44.6kB when compressed with Brotli.

-That is **2.3 megabytes** of CSS.. most of which you won't use!
-So how are you supposed to get all this output down to just what you need.
+That is **2.3 megabytes** of CSS.. most of which you probably won't use!
+How are you supposed to get all this output down to just what you need?
 Well, as outlined in the [controlling file size](https://tailwindcss.com/docs/controlling-file-size) guide:

 > When building for production, you should always use Tailwind's purge option to tree-shake unused styles and optimize your final build size.
 When removing unused styles with Tailwind, it's very hard to end up with more than 10kb of compressed CSS.